julianrubisch/dictation/README.md

 2. **Shuffle**: Randomly shuffles the word order for each session
 3. **Practice Loop**: For each word:
    - Uses macOS `say` command with language-specific voice to pronounce the word
-   - Prompts you to type the word using Huh's interactive input (in your configured language)
+   - Prompts you to type the word using interactive input (in your configured language)
+   - **Press TAB** while typing to repeat the audio pronunciation
    - Validates your spelling (case-sensitive for proper capitalization)
    - Shows visual diff when incorrect and adds word to end of queue for later practice
 4. **Summary**: Displays statistics about your practice session